am0n666/ibis-next/readme.md

 ### Key features

-- **Markdown**: Write your content using the simplicity and versatility of Markdown.
+- **Markdown**: Write your content using Markdown's simplicity and versatility.
-- **Automatic Generation**: Effortlessly create PDF, EPUB or HTML files with a single command using the `ibis-next pdf` command or `ibis-next epub` or `ibis-next html`.
+- **Automatic Generation**: Effortlessly create PDF, EPUB, or HTML files with a single command using the `ibis-next pdf` command or `ibis-next epub` or `ibis-next html`.
 - **Aesthetic Appeal**: create your eBooks with a custom cover photo, a clickable auto-generated table of contents, and code syntax highlighting.
-- **Theme Options**: Choose between two visually appealing themes - Light and Dark (theme support available for PDFs).
+- **Theme Options**: Choose between two visually appealing themes, Light and Dark (theme support is available for PDFs).

 ### Why Choose Ibis Next?

 Ibis Next is a powerful tool for effortlessly creating digital books (e-books) in EPUB, PDF, and HTML formats.
 With Ibis Next, writers can concentrate on crafting content without worrying about formatting.
 The content is authored in Markdown format, allowing for simplicity and flexibility.

-Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB, PDF and HTML formats.
+Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB, PDF, and HTML formats.
 Embracing markdown streamlines the writing process and enhances collaboration and ease of editing, making it an ideal choice for authors seeking efficiency and focusing on content creation.

 Get ready to revolutionize your eBook creation process with Ibis Next!

 Mohamed Said created the Ibis project.
 The sources of the Ibis project are https://github.com/themsaid/ibis.
 Thank you to Mohamed for creating this tool.

-We forked the repository to speed up the process of supporting PHP 8.2, **PHP 8.3**, **Laravel 11**, **Symfony 7**, **Commonmark 2**, and other dependencies upgrades.
+We forked the repository to speed up the process of supporting PHP 8.2, PHP 8.3, **PHP 8.4**, **Laravel 11**, **Symfony 7**, **Commonmark 2**, and other dependencies upgrades.
 With Ibis Next, we also added the **support for generating the EPUB format** and **HTML format**.
 So, with Ibis Next, you can create Markdown files and export them into PDF, EPUB, and HTML for better compatibility with your devices and software.

 ## Installation